Countable Baccarat Side Bets

 3Counting System for the Super 6 Bet

-Based on these observations, gambling expert and retired professor of mathematics Eliot Jacobson proposed a counting system for the Super 6 bet that assigns the following tag values to the cards.
+Based on these observations, gambling expert and retired mathematics professor Eliot Jacobson proposed a counting system for the Super 6 bet that assigns the following tag values to the cards.

 • Kings, Queens, Jacks, and 10s are counted as -1